-I would like to put a rug under my table.
+I'd like to put a rug under my table.
 Is that a good idea?

-If you have hardwood floors, tile, or concrete and would like to place a rug under the table, it is personal preference.
+If you have hardwood floors, tile, or concrete and would like to place a rug under the table, it's personal preference.
 Rugs can be beneficial in dulling the echo of the balls rolling across the table or just in dressing up the look of the room.
 I would not recommend putting a rug on top of a carpeted floor; they tend to bunch up around the table.
 We ask that if you want to put a rug under your table that you have it in place before we arrive, and we will help you adjust it if necessary.

 DO NOT STAND ON YOUR POOL TABLE!

 Many times, people will use their pool table to hang lights or change light bulbs.
-This is Never OK!
+This is never ok!
 Most pool tables are 3-piece slate, and while very heavy and sturdy, if too much weight is applied to the playing surface, the slate seams (where the pieces meet up) can pop loose and create a ridge or bump under the felt.
-This will require re-leveling of the table.
+This will require releveling of the table.

-Pool Tables are made for playing pool, not sitting on.
+Pool tables are made for playing pool, not sitting on.
 Pull up a chair if you want to sit down!
 This can cause the seams to pop loose or the cushions to fall off the rail (weight is usually applied directly down on the cushion where it is seated on the rail).

 How do I protect my pool table?